vkacherov/hybrid-workshop/README.md

 	> **Note**: As with UCP before, DTR is also using self-signed certs.
 It's safe to click through any browser warning you might encounter.

-2. From the main DTR page, click users and then the New User button.
+2. From the main DTR page, click **Users** on the left-hand nav, and then the click the green **New user** button in the top-right corner of the screen.

 	![](./images/user_screen.png)